-As one of the first adjunct professors for the Erwin Center, Katie developed a passion for preparing students to enter the ever-changing world of marketing and advertising.
-She spent three years teaching the digital technology course at Clemson where she worked to help students think differently about technology, social communication and data, and how to leverage their skills in these areas for career development.
-Her passion for education also led her to become a co-founder of The Pixelry, a code camp for young girls with the objective of facilitating interest in STEM at an early age.
+As one of the first adjunct professors for Clemson's Erwin Center for Brand Communications, Katie developed a passion for preparing students to enter the ever-changing world of marketing and advertising.
+She spent three years teaching the digital technology course at Clemson, where she worked to help students think differently about technology, social communication and data, and how to leverage their skills in these areas for career development.
+Her passion for education also led her to co-found of The Pixelry, a code camp for young girls with the objective of facilitating interest in STEM at an early age.

-What excites her about The Erwin Center and branding education is the ability to generate learning strategies that channel thinking for the future development of new brands, products, technology and communications.
-She hopes to create a roadmap that will facilitatate the collaboration with other programs within the College of Business to further establish The Erwin Center for Brand Communications as an innovative and marketable program to students, agencies and brands.
+What excites her about The Erwin Center and branding education is the ability to generate learning strategies that channel thinking for the future development of new brands, products, technology, and communications.
+She hopes to create a roadmap that will facilitate collaboration with other programs within the College of Business to further establish The Erwin Center for Brand Communications as an innovative and marketable program to students, agencies, and brands.

 Reach her at KJMoone@Clemson.edu.